Oklahoma signs deal for Panasonic battery plant in Pryor, but there's a catch

 Previously dubbed Project Ocean, Project Josie is the new code name for the Panasonic deal.

-In a news conference Friday, Stitt said the Oklahoma Legislature will be tasked with finding $245 million to appropriate to cover the costs of site work at the industrial park in Pryor as part of the deal.
-It's unclear if the Legislature wants to appropriate an additional $245 million for the project.

 "It's the largest economic development (deal) in state history," Stitt said.
-He proposed using some of the state's surplus cash to cover the site work requested by Panasonic.
+He proposed using some of the state's $1.2 billion in surplus cash to cover the site work requested by Panasonic.

-Panasonic was eyeing Oklahoma for an electric vehicle battery plant last year.
-The company selected Kansas for its next manufacturing plant instead.
+Earlier this year, Volkswagen considered building an electric vehicle battery plant in Pryor but opted to build in Canada instead.

+Panasonic’s new Oklahoma facility would be in addition to its new Kansas battery plant.
+The company started eyeing Oklahoma last year, before selecting the neighboring state as the site for its next manufacturing plant.

+“Project Ocean has never told us no,” Stitt said.
+“They always had a two-state strategy.”

-Under the LEAD Act, Panasonic could qualify for $698 million in state incentives if the company invests at least $3.6 billion in the plant and create 3,500 new jobs within four years.
+Under the LEAD Act, which the Legislature revised this year after last year's offer to Panasonic was turned down, the company could qualify for $698 million in state incentives if it invests at least $3.6 billion in the plant and creates 3,500 new jobs within four years.
+Before the LEAD Act was revised, a 4,000 job minimum was required.

-But state lawmakers passed legislation earlier this year for the LEAD Act money to revert to the state's general revenue fund on April 15 if the state doesn't have a binding economic development deal in place.
+With the law's revision, the LEAD Act money is to revert to the state's general revenue fund on April 15 — Saturday — if the state doesn't have a binding economic development deal in place.
+If the money does get clawed back, that $698 million could still be used for economic development initiatives, legislative leaders said this week.